This article originally appeared on VICE Canada.

 The Biennale was one more stop on BGL's strange journey.
 "We're gonna remember that forever.
 It's crazy."
 I ask what they'll remember most and they giggle and tell me they discovered ping-pong before waxing on the beauty of the country.

-It was humour that helped Canadassimo make a splash at the Okwui Enwezor-directed Biennale, which was often dark and politically charged, with Vik Muniz's Lampedusa, a floating installation about migrant deaths, and Christoph Büchel's temporary mosque, which Italian police shut down in May.
+It was humor that helped Canadassimo make a splash at the Okwui Enwezor-directed Biennale, which was often dark and politically charged, with Vik Muniz's Lampedusa, a floating installation about migrant deaths, and Christoph Büchel's temporary mosque, which Italian police shut down in May.
 Attendees found solace in BGL's cheekier, brighter pavilion, which also included a Euro-drop coin game.
 "Many people said 'thank you for your work, it's really fresh and funny," BGL recall, "everything here is so dark.'"

 "The depanneur—it's not a joke, but it's pretty strange, and you laugh… You have doubts, you're lost—you probably imagine that you could have some Coca-Cola or water, so it's quite funny.
 You have to play with the line between art and no art: the limit."